boussnina/ThingInSpace/README.md

 # Thing in Space 🚀

-A small reflex-based browser game built with React, where you have to close portals before *The Thing* (a loose nod to Dr. Adams) blasts you.
+A small reflex-based browser game built with React, where you have to close portals before *The Thing* (a loose nod to The Addams Family) blasts you.

 I made all the images, music and sound effects myself.